-Unit 2: Preparing and planning for manufacture - worth 25% of overall qualification
+Unit 2: Manufacturing a one-off product by hand - worth 30% of overall qualification

-You will be required to make a product by conventional methods.
-You will learn how to safely and accurately use hand tools, measuring and marking equipment, and how to operate manually controlled machines, such as pillar drills, milling machines and centre lathes.
-You will need to apply quality control checks to review your finished products.
+In this unit, students will learn how to make a product by conventional manual methods using hand tools and manually controlled machines, such as pillar drills, milling machines and centre lathes.
+Students will learn how to work safely and accurately, and also how to apply quality control checks to review their finished products.

-Unit 3: Computer aided manufacturing - worth 25% of overall qualification
+Unit 3: Manufacturing in quantity using CAD/CAM - worth 30% of overall qualificationn

-In this unit, you will develop an in-depth knowledge and understanding of the application of CAD/CAM in the design and manufacture of products.
-You will learn how to set up and use a range of CNC machines independently and safely, and then make a range of products using computer-controlled equipment.
-You will also learn how to produce Computer Aided Drawings (CAD) using both 2D and 3D computer software.
+In this unit, students will develop an in-depth knowledge and understanding of the application of CAD/CAM in the design and manufacture of products.
+The students will learn how to produce detailed engineering drawings using computer software (CAD).
+The students will also learn how to safely set up and use a range of CNC machines to make a variety of engineering components (CAM).